-If you’re a coffee lover, you know how it makes your pearly whites yellow over time.
-You might have thought about dropping this habit all together but in vain.
-Rather you would have realized that coffee is just not worth quitting in any way.
+If you’re a coffee-lover, you know how it makes your pearly whites yellow over time.
+You might have thought about dropping this habit altogether but in vain.
+Rather you would have realized that coffee or coffee pods are just not worth quitting in any way.

 Coffee has innumerable benefits besides making you alert and energetic, but doesn’t everything has some downsides to it?
 The fact that its benefits outweigh its drawbacks is one of the reasons why it’s the second most consumed beverage in the world.